luminus-framework/luminus/resources/md/deployment.md

 ```
 ## Delpoying on Immutant

 Please follow the steps outlined in the [official Immutant documentation](http://immutant.org/documentation/2.0.0-beta2/apidoc/guide-installation.html) for Immutant deployment.

 ## Deploying to Tomcat

 A WAR archive needs to be generated in order to deploy the application to a container such as Apache Tomcat.
+This is only supported via the [lein-ring](https://github.com/weavejester/lein-ring) plugin that uses the Jetty server.

 In order to create a WAR you can package the application by running:
 ```bash
 lein ring uberwar
 ```